Shanghai is finally 'reopening,' but the trauma of lockdown lives on - KTVZ

 Rocky Lee, a sales manager in Shanghai, was among the few who returned to work in an office complex near the Jing’an Temple.
 Looking out at the city’s overcast skyline from his office window, nothing seemed to have changed, yet Lee said it is difficult for Shanghai to return to what it was.

 “The measures taken in the past two months have really damaged the reputation of the city and made people realize how poor its governance capacity is.
-Many companies and investors have lost confidence in the city — and in China in general,” he said.
+Many companies and investors have lost confidence in Shanghai — and in China in general,” he said.

 Like many of his middle-class friends, Lee is contemplating leaving Shanghai and migrating overseas because he no longer feels secure in the city.